Indonesia's Gojek, Tokopedia merge to create tech giant | Business

 It plans to list in Indonesia and the United States later this year, company executives said.
 In a joint statement on Monday, the companies said their combined past valuation was $18 billion based on fundraisings done in 2019 and early 2020.
 The merger of Gojek and Tokopedia - each backed by global heavyweight investors – comes amid a surge of competition in the ride-hailing and food delivery markets in Southeast Asia.

 Last month, Southeast Asia's largest ride-hailing and food delivery firm Grab clinched a $40 billion merger with a special purpose acquisition company, and Singapore-based regional internet firm Sea Ltd, which runs the e-commerce platform Shopee, is also muscling into food delivery and financial services.
-GoTo's top investors include Alibaba Group Holding, SoftBank Group Corp, Singapore sovereign wealth fund GIC, Google, and Tencent Holdings.
+GoTo's biggest investors will include Alibaba Group Holding, SoftBank Group Corp, Singapore sovereign wealth fund GIC, Alphabet's Google, and Tencent Holdings.

 Sources said Gojek's shareholders will own 58% of the holding company with the balance held by Tokopedia's investors.
-"Our business model is now even more diverse, stable, and sustainable.
-We have Gojek's high volume, high-frequency mobility transactions, combined with Tokopedia's high value, medium frequency e-commerce transactions," said Tokopedia President Patrick Cao.
+"GoTo will be unique in its ability to cover two-thirds of Indonesian consumer expenditure", Tokopedia President Patrick Cao told reporters.
+"If you look at our regional peers, they exceed only at covering one sector."
+Cao will become the president of GoTo and Gojek CEO Andre Soelistyo will be chief executive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)